Data Management: What Is It & Why Is It Important

 The Goals of Data Management

-The goal of implementing an effective data management process is to improve the way that a company accesses, stores and uses data.
+The goal of implementing an effective data management plan is to improve the way that a company accesses, stores and uses data.
 In turn, this can help benefit many different areas and departments, providing valuable insight and making the customer journey easier and more accessible.

 Key goals of data management include: